Association Yurts Tarifa

 Waste water is recycled in a natural soakaway system that waters the gardens, keeping them lush throughout the summer.

 We are always improving our energy efficiency and trying to reduce our carbon footprint as much as possible.
 We use eco friendly cleaning products.

 Such a vital part of all life on earth, bees carry out the pollination we need to grow most of our food.
 Once there were many beekeepers in the area but it is a dying tradition, and their presence is

 welcomed by all farmers.
 We care for our hives as un-intrusively as possible and are repaid with a bountiful veggie garden and, occasionally, some honey!

 Over the past two decades, we have learnt much from our veteran neighbours, who have farmed this land their whole lives, and for generations.
 However, the soil is poor, the weather is harsh and we have always avoided the chemical fertilizers they rely on.

 We have experimented with many practices and love seeing the soil improve every year.
-With a combination of raised beds, mulching, compost, seaweed, and patience, we are able to make preserves, pickles, and sauces to last us the year.
+With a combination of "no dig" gardening, raised beds, mulching, compost, seaweed, and patience, we are able to make preserves, pickles, and sauces to last us the year.

 The foliage also feeds our chickens that provide us with fresh eggs in return.